Posted on: June 19th, 2026 by Frank Wöhrle No Comments

 What actually is Transit NXT?

 Transit is a professional CAT tool that has been on the market since the 1990s.
 It combines classic segmentation with a project-orientated working method – incorporating translation memory, terminology management, preview options, quality checks and various functions designed specifically for technical documentation.
+The extensive and growing portfolio of AI features, which are demonstrated in a series of short videos on our YouTube channel, are not to be missed.

 5 reasons why so many professionals have put their trust in Transit NXT for years